-- Item support: The connector only requires the SKUs to match on Magento 2 Product & NetSuite item regardless of the item type in either system.
-The connector supports Simple, Matrix, and Kit item types.
+- Item support: The Integration App only requires the SKUs to match on Magento 2 Product & NetSuite item regardless of the item type in either system.
+The Integration App supports Simple, Matrix, and Kit item types.

-First create an order in Magento, run the data flow from the settings section, view the fow status in the dashboard and when the flow is successful, validate that the record is moved into NetSuite.
+First, create order in Magento, run the data flow from the settings section, view the flow status in the dashboard, and when the flow is successful, validate that the record is moved into NetSuite.

-- Map Ship Methods: Refer topic: Configure Ship Method Mappings in Magento 2 - NetSuite Connector
+- Map Ship Methods: Refer topic: Configure Ship Method Mappings in Magento 2 - NetSuite Integration App

-- Map Payment Methods: Refer topic: Configure Payment Method Mappings in Magento 2 - NetSuite Connector
+- Map Payment Methods: Refer topic: Configure Payment Method Mappings in Magento 2 - NetSuite Integration App

 - Add Magento orders with status: Lets you define the order status in Magento for which the orders should be imported into NetSuite

 - Add Magento orders with custom statuses: Magento allows retailers to define custom statuses for their order workflow.
-If you would like the connector to pull orders when the order status changes to one of the custom changes, provide a single or a comma separated list status code(s) in this field.
+If you would like the Integration App to pull orders when the order status changes to one of the custom changes, provide a single or a comma-separated list status code(s) in this field.

-- NetSuite item to track Magento store credits as a line item: Lets you choose the corresponding NetSuite item to track store credits applied to your Magento orders.
-Magento2 natively supports store credits in the premium (previously "enterprise") edition only.
+NetSuite item to track Magento store credit redemption as a line item: This Lets you choose the corresponding NetSuite item to track store credits applied to your Magento orders.
+Magento2 natively supports store credits in the premium (previously "enterprise") edition only

 - Default NetSuite customer for Magento guest orders: Provide the internal id of the default customer record in NetSuite to be assigned to the NetSuite sales order record for guest checkouts in Magento.